 Fullscreen Toggles between full screen and windowed display.
-You can also use Alt-RET to do this, even when you are not in the options menu.
+You can also use Alt-RET to do this, even when you are not in the options menu; in this case, some of the settings might get ignored.
 Note: On some systems you must return to the main menu to switch from window to full screen or vice versa.